dido1998/academic-kickstart/content/authors/admin/_index.md

 I am a computer science student at Manipal Institute of Technology, India.
 I am currently in my 4th year.
 I am interested in deep learning and natural language processing.
 I am highly motivated to work on building natural language processing systems that understand the world better.

  I love coding and contributing to open-source.
 I have written code for <a href="https://github.com/chainer/chainer" target="_blank">Chainer</a>, a deep learning library.
-In my free time, I like playing football and wacthing movies.
+In my free time, I like playing football and watching movies.